princjef/mageutil/bintool/README.md

 import "github.com/princjef/mageutil/bintool"
 ```

-Package bintool manages local binary tool dependencies in your project\.
+Package bintool manages local binary tool dependencies in your project.

-Tools are first defined with bintool\.New\(\)\, which is provided with the tool's executable name\, desired version\, and template URL for downloading it if needed\.
+Tools are first defined with bintool.New\(\), which is provided with the tool's executable name, desired version, and template URL for downloading it if needed.

-For example\, this call will configure version 1\.23\.6 of golangci\-lint for use:
+For example, this call will configure version 1.23.6 of golangci\-lint for use:

 ```
 linter, err = bintool.New(